 Vienna is made of 22 districts spiralling out from the city centre in a snail shell pattern.
 The good thing about Vienna is that if your accommodation is located near a bus or tram stop, it does not really matter which area you stay in as the public transport system is very efficient and will get to the city centre or Vienna airport quickly and cheaply.

 The Innere Stadt (inner city) is the most centrally located district and where most of Vienna’s historic sights are located.
 There, you will find old cobbled streets, a lot of sightseeing opportunities and great shopping streets.
 This is also where you will be able to find places like the Rathaus, St. Stephen’s Cathedral and the museum district.
-It’s where we stayed when we visited Vienna.
+It’s where I stayed when I visited Vienna.

 If you are travelling on a backpacker’s budget, the Landstrasse area will provide more affordable prices while remaining a very central area.
 Great shopping can also be found in Landstrasse if you like odd stores with a unique character.